WIOA Guidance

 To learn more about the WIOA law, visit the following resources:

-The WDB provides local directives that guide WIOA activities for participant and administrative activities and is responsible for developing and disseminating policies for Solano County.
+View WIOA required local area policies in place for participant and administrative activies on our Policies page.
+The WDB of Solano County is responsible for developing and disseminating policies for Solano County.

 STRATEGIC WORKFORCE PLANNING